pixel

 DNS-SERVER AND NETWORK CONFIG

 Well, it's all about the great OpenDNS: http://www.opendns.com alternative DNS service (for more about it, see also page "diverse.html"), which you can use instead of your ISP's name-servers.
-First let me provide a few related links for you to get more details about it: http://www.opendns.com/start, http://www.opendns.com/faq, http://www.opendns.com/what, http://www.opendns.com/who, http://www.opendns.com/blog, http://system.opendns.com, http://www.opendns.com/stats.
-But also for more information regarding it, see about setting the "Default and Alternate DNS Server" settings (to other than my ISP's) under section dedicated to DNSKong: http://pyrenean.com/?page_value=-1 program; namely, with setting the "Alternate DNS Server", I could use OpenDNS only when DNSKong is filtering, or use it always nomather if DNSKong is running or not.
+First let me provide a few related links for you to get more details about it: http://www.opendns.com/start, https://www.opendns.com/start/device/windows-xp, http://www.opendns.com/faq, http://www.opendns.com/what, http://www.opendns.com/who, http://www.opendns.com/blog, http://system.opendns.com, http://www.opendns.com/stats.
+But also for more information regarding it, see about setting the "Default and Alternate DNS Server" settings (to other than my ISP's) under section dedicated to DNSKong: http://pyrenean.com/?page_value=-1 program; namely, in my case with my own very specific configuration, with setting the "Alternate DNS Server", I could use OpenDNS only when DNSKong is filtering (this would provide a totally high security), or use it always nomather if DNSKong is running or not.

 Various thumbnail-screenshots (click to enlarge):